Download this guide and stay informed

 You can take advantage of these benefits by opening an offshore bank account.
 It is a simple and quick process.

-Generally, we favour banks in the UK Crown Dependancies such as the Isle of Man, Guernsey or Jersey because these jurisdictions provides a high standard of investor protection, and are reputable, tax efficient locations.
+Generally, we favour banks in the UK Crown Dependancies such as the Isle of Man, Guernsey or Jersey because these jurisdictions provide a high standard of investor protection, and are reputable, tax efficient locations.

 This will depend on the bank you choose, but one of the banks most popular with our clients offers you the ability to allocate up to 16 different currencies, and gives you the following too: -